janis-commerce/api-list/README.md

 module.exports = class MyApiListData extends ApiListData {

 	get sortableFields() {
-		return [{
+		return [
+			{
 				name: 'foo',
+				valueMapper: () => [['bar0', 'asc'], ['bar1']]
+				/*
+					The function in valueMapper must be return an array of array with strings.
+					The first string is a sort name and the second is a sort direction.
+					If not pass a sort direction in array, by default use a direction passed by data for 'foo' or the default sort direction.
+					The default sort direction is 'asc'.
+				*/
+			},
+			{
+				name: 'bar',
 				valueMapper: direction => (
 					direction ? [['bar0', direction], ['bar1', direction]]: [['bar0', 'asc'], ['bar1']]
 				)
-			/*
-				The function in value mapper must be return an array of array with strings.
-				The first string is a sort name and the second is a sort direction.
-				You can use direction passed by data or default from param for make a logic.
+				// You can use the direction passed from the data for 'bar' or the default sort direction to make a logic that comes in the function parameter
-				If not pass a sort direction in array, by default use a direction passed by data or default.
-				The default sort direction is 'asc'
-			*/
-		}];
+			}
+		];
 	}
 };
 ```